 Charles sold prints where he worked and felt that Phil’s paintings would be perfect in the Nashville retail market.
 Charles convinced Phil he could sell his work and would help him with the printing process.
 He introduced Phil to his friend Daniel Boone who worked at a local printing company.
 In 1979 they began making reproduction prints from Phil’s original work and would continue their business relationship for the next 35 years.

 From 1979-to 1989, Phil primarily painted a single painting each year for himself, due to his workload and travels with Genesco.
 The more he shared his work with others the more they began asking him to create new pieces.
-When he retired in 1989 from Genesco, painting became his second career.
-The more projects he created the more printed copies were produced and sold.
-A few years later gallery owner Matt Fisher began representing Phil as an artist.
+When he retired in 1989 from Genesco, became a watercolor artist as his second career.
+The more projects he painted the more printed copies were produced and sold.
+A few years later gallery owner Matt Fisher began representing Phil as a watercolor artist.
 He helped him print and distribute his work to the public through his retail store, Picture This in Donelson, Tennessee.

 “I do art because it creates memories for others and that is my objective in life now.
 God created my subjects from scratch.
 I’m just the guy that paints them on paper.
 It’s such a blessing that I am still able to do this at 89 years old,” Phil explains.